+With this handbook we seek to move from [outputs] to [outcomes].
+Outputs are short term reactions to your communications efforts e.g., retweets, likes or even a news item - results that do not address themselves to the value or impact of your communications; Outcomes refers to longer term change processes initiated by your communications e.g., altered behaviour, and policy/law-making.

+Communications done only by the communications team or by an outside organisation might lead to an improvement in outputs like hits on websites, Twitter-likes or policy briefs produced, but it is unlikely to contribute to the social change you are trying to bring about.
 Communicating is a team sport.
-Strategic communications are only truly effective when they run throughout your programming, involve all your staff and are part of your organizational culture.
-With this handbook we seek to move from [outputs] to [outcomes] i.e. real change like altered behaviour, better law-making and improved quality of life for the people you seek to support.
-Outputs here refers to short term reactions to your communications efforts e.g. retweets, likes or even a news item that do not address themselves to the value or impact of your communications; Outcomes refers to longer term change processes initiated by your communications.
-Communications done only by the communications team or by an outside organization might lead to an improvement in [outputs] such as hits on websites, Twitter likes or policy briefs produced, but it is unlikely to contribute to the social change you are trying to bring about.
+Strategic communications are only truly effective when they run throughout your programming, involve all your staff and are part of your organisational culture.
+In WMS we refer to this as communicating like an orchestra.
+With this handbook we hope to help you to more effectively push for a better world for the people you work to support.
+So please share it widely with your friends and staff.

-Strategic Communications will help your organization to more effectively push for a world where there is respect for everyone's rights, guided by the principles of equality, dignity, fairness and respect.
-With this handbook we hope to help you do that and more.
-So please share it widely with your friends and staff; dip in and out and feel free to ask questions through the Facebook forum.
-The more you use it, the better it will get.